gdsports/NSGadget_Pi/README.md

 If you do not want to login to run nsac.py and are not interested in changing it, try appliance mode.
 In appliance mode, nsac.py runs on power up.
-Also the filesystem is set for read-only mode so powering off without shutting down should not corrupt the microSD card.
+Also the file system is set for read-only mode so powering off without shutting down should not corrupt the microSD card.

 ### Automatically run nsac.py